Postgraduate Programs in Media StudiesFind postgraduate programs in MEDIA STUDIES

 There are a large amount of people who want to become journalists, TV presenters, directors and broadcasters in Europe, and all of these professions are within the mass media.
 So if you want to get yourself on the forefront of these jobs, a postgraduate course in media studies is the best route for you to take, and with a huge selection of different media and cultures, Europe is definitely the place to be.

-Here we give you a roundup of some of the more popular fields of study within Media Studies, including some example of postgraduate programmes that are available in Europe.
+Here we give you a roundup of some of the more popular fields of study within Media Studies, including some example of some of the best Media Studies postgraduate programs that are available in the UK and Europe.
 Remember, this is simply a small selection of the courses available and there are thousands of media postgraduate courses in Europe.
 Use our A-Z search facility and work out what is the right one for you!

 This involves the history and most recent development of the media, giving an insight into the theory as to how media developed, as well as how it has grown across the globe.
 A masters in Media & Communication will give you a deeper understanding into this subject area and will also give you experience about how to work in the media.